Anthony Parsons (musician)

-Parsons was born in Bolsover, Derbyshire, England.
-He still resides there and is married with two children and two step-children.

-Early life

-Growing up, Parsons displayed some musical ability, playing keyboard and writing snippets of songs.
-His parents have said that as a child Parsons was always drumming his fingers on furniture and tapping out beats that he had come up with.
-He has candidly stated that these early snippets of songs were "never any good" but that he was always creating something and learning.
-His songwriting developed as he grew older and his creations grew into fuller and more complete songs.

-As a child Parsons was a member of the Bolsover Drama Club and enjoyed acting.

-Early career

-YouTube
+Career

+Growing up, Parsons displayed some musical ability, playing the keyboard and writing snippets of songs.

 In 2007, Parsons began his music career by posting videos on YouTube featuring himself singing cover songs.
 These would be recorded in the style of him sitting and facing a camera whilst singing into a hand-held microphone.
 Most of these early videos were recorded whilst Parsons was working on a night shift as a security guard and the background in his videos often featured various workplace settings.
 The first song that Parsons covered was "Your Song" by Elton John.
 The song was recorded a cappella featuring just Parsons' vocals.
 He received a positive response to this video which prompted him to record and release more videos onto YouTube.

-Parsons' videos began to reach wider audiences and his videos for "Wavin' Flag" and "Love Me" achieved views of 23,000 and 97,000 respectively.

-Live shows in America

 In 2015, one of Parsons' YouTube videos, featuring a cover of Celine Dion's "I'm Alive", caught the attention of talent scouts in America.
 They arranged for Parsons to travel to Florida where he performed a number of live shows for them including at the World of Beer Festival in Florida.

-Music releases

-"I'll Be"

-"I'll Be" was his debut single and was released on 8 December 2018.
-The song was written by Parsons and is a pop ballad.

-"Fall For You"

-"Fall For You" is a pop/rock ballad written by Parsons and released on 12 March 2019.

-"Never Enough"

-In 2018, Parsons released a YouTube video featuring himself singing a cover of "Never Enough" from the motion picture, The Greatest Showman.
-The video proved popular and with views of over 300,000 across all platforms it remains Parsons most successful video release.
-In response to numerous requests from fans, Parsons released "Never Enough" as a single on 19 April 2019.
-The recording that Parsons used as a single is the same audio performance that featured in the video.